 Stand-up paddleboard to the whales in Kihei, Maui.
 Perks: the journey is serene and you will get a good workout along the way.

 Humpback whales love Maui’s shallow waters, which makes Maui the Hawaiian whale watching capital.
-Whale watching enthusiasts flock to the shores of Lahaina between January and April yearly for a closer look at these majestic creatures.
+Whale watching enthusiasts flock to the shores of Kaanapali between January and April yearly for a closer look at these majestic creatures.

 Visit the “hill of the whale” at Puukohola Heiau National Historic Site on Hawaii Island for whale sightings that will melt your heart.